derekluciani/modularsynth/history/initial_build_requirements.md

 * Osc 2 → Filter 1
 * Filter 1 → Amp
 * Amp → Destination (AudioOut)

+### UI
+- Create a button that enables the user to "Restore default" patch.
+When clicked, all existing connection values reset to match the 'Default Routing' values.

 ## Default Parameter Values
 These are the expected default values: